Juniper/terraform-provider-mist/docs/resources/device_ap.md

 Optional:

-- `base` (Number) additional power to request during negotiating with PSE over PoE, in mW
+- `base` (Number) Additional power to request during negotiating with PSE over PoE, in mW
-- `prefer_usb_over_wifi` (Boolean) whether to enable power out to peripheral, meanwhile will reduce power to wifi (only for AP45 at power mode)
+- `prefer_usb_over_wifi` (Boolean) Whether to enable power out to peripheral, meanwhile will reduce power to Wi-Fi (only for AP45 at power mode)

 <a id="nestedatt--radio_config"></a>